haydn/geostrategic-w00/docs/content/players.md

 weight = 1
 +++

 Each person playing the game is represented as a player.
-Players can own [autonomous units](@/units.md#autonomous-units) and interact with the world through [actions](@/actions.md).
+Players own [autonomous units](@/units.md#autonomous-units) and interact with the world through [actions](@/actions.md).